AndreiMoraru123/ContextCollector/README.md

 dropout = 0.5  # the only drop out is at the last fully connected layer in the decoder,
                # the one that outputs the predictions based on the resulted hidden state of the LSTM cell

-num_epochs = 5  # keep in mind that training an epoch will take several hours, more on this down below
+num_epochs = 5  # keep in mind that training an epoch may take several hours on most machines

 batch_size = 22  # this one is as well depended on how many images can your GPU hold at once
                  # I cannot go much higher, so the training will take longer